 I used to travel a lot on the Southwest Highway and had my 2003 Magna setup with 2 to 3mm of toe out.
 This made the vehicle very predictable and steady on the rougher roads and I lost almost nothing in wearability of the front tyres.
 It was a much nicer car to drive all round.

 Many drivers will drive a long at a speed lower than the required speed because this is where they feel safe.
 For example, with no one in front of them, they will drive at 100 kph in a 110 kph area until they get to an overtaking lane then they speed up to 112 kph.
 All the vehicles that have been banked up behind them for the last 10 km, 20 km or more, that have been wishing to sit on the 110 limits either can’t over take them or now have to exceed the speed limit to get passed them or be stuck behind them again Â until the next over taking lane, Â where in the interim they slow again to 100 kph.
 WHY???

 Mostly this is again is caused by a lack of concentration and general consideration of our fellow driver.

-If you have been travelling at 100 kph for the last 10 km in a single lane then why speed up in the left hand lane in a over taking area only to slow again when the single lane returns?
-This make no sense at all, if you want to change your speed for something to do drop to 95 kph and allow others to pass you.
+If you have been travelling at 100 kph for the last 10 km in a single lane then why speed up in the left-hand lane in an overtaking area only to slow again when the single lane returns?
+This makes no sense at all, if you want to change your speed for something to do drop to 95 kph and allow others to pass you.
 You will have no problem sitting on 100 kph after the end of the overtaking lane.

 As for simply overtaking, I have seen many times other drivers overtaking in the most dangerous situations.